Social cue: In school

-Teachers and students develop a way of understanding the way each other thinks, believes, acts and perceives things.
+Teachers and students develop ways of understanding the way the other party thinks, believes, acts and perceives things.
 A teacher can use the gaze of their eyes and the position of their body to indicate where the student's attention should be held.
 Sometimes when students are stuck in a previous discussion or cannot determine an appropriate response to the current topic, it could mean that they did not correctly perceive the cues that the teacher was displaying.
 Both students and teachers must read the classroom cues to gather what is going on, if and how they are supposed to be doing something, and the reasoning underlying actions.

 Impairments in psychological disorders

 Accurately interpreting social cues is a vital part of normal social function.
-However, individuals with certain psychological disorders, including schizophrenia, social anxiety disorder, and ADHD, tend to have difficulties in interpreting and using these cues.
+However, individuals with certain psychological disorders, including autism, schizophrenia, social anxiety disorder and ADHD, tend to have difficulties in interpreting and using these cues.